UPPMAX/LLM-workshop/docs/day3/post_training.md

     * When we can create verifiable reward signals
     * When tasks are multi-steps

+!!! example "Exercise"

+    - Run a jupyter notebook using `post_training_env` environment.
+    - Run `rl.ipynb`

-???- info "Note on On-policy distillation"
+???- note "Note on On-policy distillation"

     Methods like this lie in-between preference optimization and RL by taking advantage of reward signal coming from a Teacher model.
 The student model can continously absorb samples from Teacher model and without needing explicit preference labels, can start to show capabilities of the Teacher model.
 This method is often simpler to implement than RL way cheaper in compute too.
 Although its success is only shown in smaller to mid-sized (<30B) models.
 Whereas RL works better in larger models (20B+) only.